espin086/angel-investor/README.md

 ## Problem Statement
 ---
-The people who fund early-stage start-ups often take on considerable risks and are known as Angel Investors and Venture Capitalists.
-Angel Investors and Venture Capitalists use their business knowledge, judgement of character, and some early quantiative information to judge the growth potential of a start-up.
-Given the high-risk/high-reward nature of start-up financing the more information an investor has on a start-up the better.
+The people who fund early-stage startups take on considerable risks and are known as Angel Investors and Venture Capitalists.
+Angel Investors and Venture Capitalists use their business knowledge, a judgment of character, and some early quantitative information to judge the growth potential.
+Given the high-risk/high-reward nature of startup financing, the more information an investor has on a startup, the better.

 ## Datasets and Inputs
 ---
-The datasets used in the project include data on over 40,000 start-ups from around the world.
-The source of the dataset is Kaggle.com, a platform that hosts Machine Learning and Artificial Intelligence competitions and data.
+The datasets used in the project include data on over 40,000 startups from around the world.
+The dataset source is Kaggle.com, a platform that hosts Machine Learning and Artificial Intelligence competitions and data.
 The data originated from Crunchbase.

 * [Link to Data Set in Kaggle](https://www.kaggle.com/arindam235/startup-investments-crunchbase)